-This wonderful free tool will help you find new keywords you didn’t consider – and it gives you a suggested bid based on how you set your advertising account.
+This wonderful free tool will help you find new long tail keywords you didn’t consider – and it gives you a suggested bid based on how you set your advertising account.

-Let’s take a close look at several of the most popular bidding strategies:
+Let’s take a close look at several of the most popular automated or manual bidding strategies:

-This is a popular Google Ad bidding strategy that can boost your conversions while focusing on a specific desired result on the home page.
+This is a popular Google Ad Manual or automated bidding strategy that can boost your conversions while focusing on a specific desired result on the home page.
 If your goal is to reduce costs to generate more sales, Target CPA is a worthwhile choice.

-That keyword that costs less per click doesn’t always mean it’s superior to one with a higher CPC.
+That keyword that costs less per click doesn’t always mean it’s superior to one with a higher manual CPC bidding.

 Additional site traffic at a lower CPC will not necessarily net your firm more money.